Outlets

 })Pros: Zero infrastructure, horizontally scalable, no cleanup needed.

-Cons: Tokens are larger (they contain the full state), cannot be revoked server-side, and — most importantly — stateless strategies cannot enforce single-use. consume() is a no-op alias for retrieve(), so any copy of the token (forwarded email link, logged URL, browser history) remains valid for the full TTL regardless of how many times the workflow was resumed.
+Cons: Tokens are larger (they contain the full state), cannot be revoked server-side, and — most importantly — the token cannot be invalidated. consume() is a no-op alias for retrieve(), so any copy of the token (forwarded email link, logged URL, browser history) remains valid for the full TTL.
+The token does rotate on every state-mutating resume (the ciphertext changes with the state), but the previous token stays valid until it expires.
 Do not use for auth, password reset, invite accept, financial operations, or anything else where replay within the TTL window is a problem.

 HandleStateStrategy